 Hutong at The Shard, London Bridge

-What: With its glamorous air, Hong Kong export Hutong at The Shard occupies the 33rd floor of the shard, and offers sky-high views to lucky diners.
+What: With its glamorous air, Hong Kong export Hutong at The Shard occupies the 33rd floor, and offers sky-high views to lucky diners.
 Although prices are punchy, the service and quality of the food make it seem worth the spend.
 Try exquisite XO scallop and crystal prawn dumplings or braised Chinkiang pork ribs with a sweet vinegar sauce.
-Try to arrive early, if you can, so you can treat yourself to a couple of their innovative oriental cocktails – they’re worth a trip up in themselves.
+Try to arrive early, if you can, so you can treat yourself to a couple of the bar's innovative oriental cocktails – they’re worth a trip up in themselves.

 Where: Level 33, The Shard, SE1 9RY